tom-dell/CVELK/README.md

 It's pretty simple process to create your own local version, which is outlined below.

 * Install and configure the ELK stack
-* Clone this repo into /home/ and rename it to "cvelk"
+* Clone this repo into /home/
 * Apply the mappings to the indices in ElasticSearch
 * Set a cronjob to run the python downloader script every hour